2gunsu/SPL2021-FEN/README.md

 **Note**: This code **cannot be executed** in Windows environment.

 Our code uses **[Detectron2](https://github.com/facebookresearch/detectron2)** developed by FAIR (Facebook AI Research).
-Therefore, please visit the repository and install the appropriate version for your environment.
+Therefore, please visit the repository and install the appropriate version that fits your environment.

 We have tested our code in the following environment.
 - **OS**: Ubuntu 18.04.5 LTS